MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/rls-sso.md

 ## Generate an SQL token

 A service principal can't pass any credentials to the data source.
 A master user can pass its own credentials, but not different credentials for each user.
-For the data source to know which data to return, create a token for the SQL database with the specific user's credentials.
-When this SQL token is passed to the data source, the data source returns only the data that user can access.
+For the data source to know which data to return, create an [access token](/azure/databricks/dev-tools/api/latest/aad/) for the SQL database with the specific user's credentials.
+When this token is passed to the data source, the data source returns only the data that user can access.

 ## Generate an embed token